 like my blog? then give a few bucks to charity.

-these people did- An error has occurred; the feed is probably down.
+- An error has occurred; the feed is probably down.
 Try again later.

 fleeting validation